-Settled status is a new immigration route for EU nationals and their family members.
-It offers a simplified pathway to stay in the UK once Brexit happens on 29th March 2019.
+Settled status is a special immigration route for EU nationals and their family members.
+It offers a simplified pathway to stay in the UK once Brexit happens.

 If you are an EU national, settled status means you will be able to live and work in the UK for as long as you like after Brexit.
 It also means that you’ll have access to public services, such as healthcare, schools and pensions.

 At the time of writing (March 2019), the UK Government does not intend to change the timetable for rolling out settled status even though the UK will be exiting the EU later than originally planned.